Sociology and Criminal Justice

 CJ 534 - Drugs and Society

 Our focus in the course will be on the social reality of drug use and drug users within contemporary society.
 It will include a historical analysis of the social construction of drug use, drug users, abuse, and addiction.
 We will be investigating the complex relationships between individual and group behavior, and social structure.
 Central concepts such as social learning, labeling, power, and inequality, as well as socio-cultural definitions of drugs, behavior, and the people who use drugs will be the tools of our analysis.
-Special attention will be given to the complex legal history surrounding drug use, the link between drugs and crime, the impact of the medicalization of human behavior, and varying perspectives on "doing something about drugs."
-Prerequisites: CJ 501, CJ 568, CJ 530, and CJ 531.
+Special attention will be given to the complex legal history surrounding drug use, the link between drugs and crime, the impact of the medicalization of human behavior, and varying perspectives on doing something about drugs.

 CJ 565 - Offender Reentry